 Testing on Hailfinder network.
-Finally we tested the hailfinder network, another benchmark network that has 56 variables and includes deterministic information.
+Finally we tested the hailfinder network, another benchmark network that has 56 variables.
+The results are reported in Figure 17.
 It is a normative system that forecasts severe summer hail in northeast Colorado.
-The results are reported in Figure 11.
-Here again the results are consistent with earlier observations that Elim-CPE-D was the most efficient.
-In both of these networks we have determinism created by the network and the query.
+Here again the results are consistent with earlier observations as Elim-CPE-D was the most efficient.